foo-dogsquared/freebies-hunt-api/src/list.md

 - [Mathway](https://www.mathway.com/) | Similar to Geogebra, it provides a free online-based suite of mathematical tools to help in solving problems ranging from algebra, calculus, statistics, linear algebra, and even chemistry.
 - [Octave](https://www.gnu.org/software/octave/) | A free and open source scientific and computational programming language similar to [MATLAB](https://www.mathworks.com/products/matlab.html).
 In fact, it is mostly compatible with MATLAB code (READ: mostly).
 It is made by the team at [GNU Software](https://www.gnu.org/).
 - [patrickJMT](https://www.youtube.com/channel/UCFe6jenM1Bc54qtBsIJGRZQ) | A YouTube channel that focuses on mathematics so if you want to learn math through YouTube, here is one channel that specializes on it.
+- [Paul's Online Notes](http://tutorial.math.lamar.edu/) | A popular mathematics online notes.
+Contains cheat sheets and detailed notes on several mathematical subjects like algebra and calculus (and its subtopics).
 - [Professor Leonard](https://www.youtube.com/channel/UCoHhuummRZaIVX7bD4t2czg) | **(Recommended for calculus stuff, also pair this one with Eddie Woo and you got a pair of YouTube channels to teach you the high school math.)** A YouTube channel that focuses on giving topics on calculus.
 - [Symbolab](https://www.symbolab.com/) | A step by step calculator aiding you in solving algebra and calculus problems.
 One of the main features here is they also provide [practice problems and quizzes](https://www.symbolab.com/practice) in the site to help you improve your problem solving skills.
 - [SciPy](https://www.scipy.org/) | A free and open source mathematical, science, and engineering set of Python-based libraries and frameworks.